joergkrause/nyaf/docs/md/docs/lib/jsx.md

 ### JSX Scope

 Since JSX compiles into calls to `JSX.createElement`, the JSX class must also always be in scope from your TSX code.

-For example, both of the imports are necessary in this code, even though React and CustomButton are not directly referenced from JavaScript:
+For example, both of the imports are necessary in this code, even though `JSX` is not directly referenced from code:

 ~~~tsx
 import JSX from '@nyaf/lib';